kubernetes/website/docs/concepts/overview/components.md

 ### supervisord

-supervisord is a lightweight process monitoring and control system that can be used to keeo kubelet and docker running.
+supervisord is a lightweight process monitoring and control system that can be used to keep kubelet and docker running.

 ### fluentd